DOCUMENT TSC-2026/B22 · BLOG POST 22 · CONSUMER COMMERCE · REV. 01

 The April 2026 expansion decouples that logic.
 The features now available on Basic, Grow, and Advanced plans include:

 The entry-point drop is not a coincidence.
-Shopify has been pushing toward broader merchant adoption across its feature set — Markets, B2B, Subscriptions.
+Shopify has been pushing toward broader merchant adoption across its feature set, Markets, B2B, Subscriptions.
 Making B2B available to everyone increases platform stickiness and gives Shopify data on how the features perform at higher volume before merchants scale into Plus.
+For the broader picture of how Shopify's platform changes affect the app ecosystem and merchant tooling, see the Shopify ecosystem value map for 2026.

 The channel most DTC founders